program detail

 75.0% - 79.9% 28-29 $6,000 ($6,000 in Year 1 only)3 Limited

-1. Renewable provided a 90% average is achieved in each academic year.
-If a student's university academic average falls between 80.0% - 89.9%, the student will receive an amended scholarship valued at $7,500 CAD/year for each subsequent academic year for the remaining term of the scholarship.
+1. Renewal is provided if a 90% average is achieved in each academic year.
+If a student's university academic average falls between 80.0% and 89.9%, the student will receive an amended scholarship valued at $7,500 CAD/year for each subsequent academic year for the remaining term of the scholarship.

-2. Renewable provided an 80% average is achieved in each academic year.
+2. Renewal is provided if an 80% average is achieved in each academic year.

 3. Non-renewable, one-time only scholarship awarded in Year 1.

-4. Maximum length of scholarship term is 4 academic years or until the first degree is awarded, whichever occurs first.
-To be considered eligible for scholarship consideration, recipients must be entering Years 1, 2, or 3 of a minimum 4-year undergraduate degree program.
+4. The maximum length of the scholarship term is 4 academic years or until the first degree is awarded, whichever occurs first.
+To be considered eligible for scholarship consideration, recipients must be entering years 1, 2, or 3 of a minimum 4-year undergraduate degree program.
 Recipients whose status changes and may be charged domestic fees will have their scholarship value reassessed to equate to the domestic entrance scholarship grid and regulations available at that time.

 Not sure what you are looking for?